iliao2345/iliao2345.github.io/blog_posts/arc_agi_without_pretraining/arc_agi_without_pretraining.md

   <td width="50%">
   <strong> 350 steps of learning:</strong>
   <br><br/>
   The network output now shows the correct colors assigned to boxes of the correct direction from the center.
-The network has realized that a single color-to-direction mapping is used to pick the blob colors in the other given outputs, so it imitates this mapping.
+It has realized that a single color-to-direction mapping is used to pick the blob colors in the other given outputs, so it imitates this mapping.
 It is still not the best at coloring within the lines, and it's also confused about the center blob, probably because the middle does not correspond to a direction.
 Nevertheless, the averate network output does show a tinge of the correct magenta color in the middle, meaning the network is catching on.
   </td>
   <td width="50%"><img align="right" src="./resources/272f95fa_at_350_steps.png"></td>
   </tr>